Tandoori Chicken

 This post may contain affiliate links.
 Read my full disclosure policy.

-Instead of making a traditional green chutney, I serve store-bought mango chutney alongside – it adds a gingery sweetness that complements the spices.
-Serve tandoori chicken with naan, basmati rice pilaf with dried fruits and almonds (or simple basmati rice), and a refreshing cucumber mint salad.
-Kids love this one, too!
+Instead of making a traditional green chutney, I like to serve it with store-bought mango chutney—it adds a touch of gingery sweetness that pairs beautifully with the warm spices.
+For a complete meal, serve the chicken with naan, basmati rice pilaf with dried fruits and almonds (or simple basmati rice), and a refreshing cucumber mint salad.
+It’s a dish the whole family will love—even the kids!

-Classic tandoori chicken is made with ground Kashmiri chili pepper, a spice found in Indian grocery stores and some supermarkets.
-Paprika makes an excellent substitute, so I use that instead.
+- Paprika, Garam Masala, Cumin, Coriander, Turmeric, Cayenne Pepper: This blend of spices creates the signature flavor of tandoori chicken, providing warmth, depth, heat and a vibrant color.
+This dish is typically made with ground Kashmiri chili pepper, a spice found in Indian grocery stores and some supermarkets.
+Paprika makes an excellent substitute and is readily available, so I use that instead.

 Step-by-Step Instructions

-Toast for a few minutes until the spices are fragrant.
-This step really enhances the flavor.
+Combine the spices in a small skillet and toast for a few minutes until the spices are fragrant.

-Combine the toasted spices, ginger, garlic, yogurt, lime juice, lime zest, oil and salt in a mini food processor or blender.
+Combine the toasted spices, ginger, garlic, yogurt, lime juice, lime zest, oil and salt in a mini food processor or blender and pulse until smooth.

 Then, using a sharp knife, make slashes in the drumsticks.
 This increases the surface area of the chicken, so the marinade can penetrate the meat.

-Toss the drumsticks with the marinade, cover and refrigerate for at least 3 hours or overnight.
+Toss the drumsticks with the marinade, cover, and refrigerate for at least 3 hours or overnight.
+(No time to marinate?
+If you’re in a time crunch, you can simply coat the chicken with the marinade and cook it immediately; it will still be delicious.)

-Line a baking sheet with heavy duty aluminum foil and place a greased oven-proof rack over top.
-Arrange the marinated drumsticks on the rack, leaving a bit of space in between them.
+Line a baking sheet with heavy-duty aluminum foil and place a greased oven-proof rack over it.
+Arrange the marinated drumsticks on the rack, leaving a bit of space between them so the skin will crisp up.

 Tandoori Chicken